txts/txts/posts/make.md

 + Stopping and restarting computational processes
 + Running multiple, even thousands of jobs in parallel

-For some notes on its drawbacks, and some  modern alternatives see:
+For some notes on its drawbacks, and some  more recent alternatives see:

 + [http://www.ruffus.org.uk/design.html](http://www.ruffus.org.uk/design.html).
 + [Recursive Make considered harmful](http://aegis.sourceforge.net/auug97.pdf)